 Q: LOSS Team sounds like a helpful service for survivors.
 Will you share it with any neighboring counties?

 A: The program is a pilot project for Lewis and Clark County and is funded by an HB 118 grant to support suicide prevention programs in the state.
 If LOSS Team thrives in the county and is proven to help as it is intended, LOSS Team leaders hope to expand it to Broadwater and Jefferson Counties.
-We are also happy to offer presentations of the model to any organization hoping to learn more or start their own.
+We are also happy to offer presentations of the model to any organization that wishes to learn more or start their own.